aql CEO named International Director of the Year, Digital entrepreneur Beaumont recognised for forging overseas links

 His longstanding overseas work has ranged from establishing UK:Estonia Techlink, to investing in Estonian startups.
 He has also fostered relations in other territories, such as Australia, the Baltics and the Isle of Man.

 Lauri Bambus, Estonian Ambassador to the UK, adds: “We’re keen to maintain strong relations with the UK and Adam is dedicated to ensuring that this relationship is supported.
 He’s established trade with Estonia and has also invested in Estonian startups.
 We look forward to working with him with his ongoing work in e-government technology.”

 His work has also allowed Leeds to become a leading digital city.
 In 2008, he built the first neutral datacentre hub in Leeds, which allowed global operators to provide capacity to the region.
 He is also a co-founder of IXLeeds, which was the first (and remains the only independent) internet exchange outside of London, providing Northern resilience to the UK’s internet traffic.
 None of this work would have been possible without years of travel and relationship building.

-Commenting on his award, Dr Adam Beaumont, said: “Building partnerships overseas is crucial in strengthening our economy.
+Commenting on his award, Professor Beaumont, said: “Building partnerships overseas is crucial in strengthening our economy.
 It’s a privilege to be in a position where I can travel not only to build relationships for aql, but also to cultivate partnerships and enhance trade deals for other businesses across the UK.

 “Winning International Director of the Year reinforces my drive to strengthen overseas links and open up opportunities for UK business.”